Warrior Infantry Fighting Vehicle

 It is also interesting to note the weight increase.
 Warrior came into service as a 24-tonne vehicle and was now serving successfully in Afghanistan, having been continually upgraded over its lifetime, at 40 tonnes, over 60% heavier.
 Warrior was not selected on the basis of future weight increase potential but here we were, operating in a very hostile environment at a significant weight increase over the original specification.

-Warrior is deployed with British forces as part of the NATO Enhanced Forward Presence posture in central and eastern Europe
+Warrior was deployed with British forces as part of the NATO Enhanced Forward Presence posture in central and eastern Europe

 Exports, Proposed Variants and Trials